tarwn/lessthandot-hugo/blogs/content/posts/2012-04-05-enabling-64-bit-vm-support.md

   <a href="/wp-content/uploads/users/axel8s/64Bios4.png?mtime=1333624767"><img alt="" src="/wp-content/uploads/users/axel8s/64Bios4.png?mtime=1333624767" width="305" height="282" /></a>
 </div>

-Finally we arrive in the menu we need, first check the Virtualization Technology check box so you&#8217;re hardware supports 64-bit virtualization:
+Finally we arrive in the menu we need, first check the Virtualization Technology check box so you're hardware supports 64-bit virtualization:

 <div class="image_block">
   <a href="/wp-content/uploads/users/axel8s/64Bios5.png?mtime=1333624778"><img alt="" src="/wp-content/uploads/users/axel8s/64Bios5.png?mtime=1333624778" width="501" height="201" /></a>
 </div>

-But don&#8217;t stop here, there is one more option to change, Data Execution needs to be enabled.
+But don't stop here, there is one more option to change, Data Execution needs to be enabled.
 Normally you would like to prevent execution of code from a non-executable memory region but not deselecting the Data Execution Prevention checkbox will result in the same error.
 So scroll up to the DEP checkbox and uncheck it:

 <div class="image_block">
   <a href="/wp-content/uploads/users/axel8s/64Bios6.png?mtime=1333624823"><img alt="" src="/wp-content/uploads/users/axel8s/64Bios6.png?mtime=1333624823" width="500" height="272" /></a>